Introduction To Poison Dart Frogs

 Unlike some snakes, Dart Frogs are not born poisonous.
 Even in captivity, they cannot become poisonous.
 How Poison Dart Frogs produce Alkaloids (poison) such as Batrachotoxin is still a bit of a mystery to science.
 However researchers know it has to do with the frog’s diet in the wild.
 It is believed that it by eating, arthropods, mites, and ants (nature’s cleanup crew) they ingest very small amounts of the compounds necessary to produce the poison.
 Over a long period of time the frogs are able to produce the toxins by excreting it as slime on their backs, when threatened.
 Even if you were to capture a wild poison frog and feed it the same diet as in the wild, it would lose the ability to produce poison, since the arthropods are no longer eating the compounds necessary.
 That being said it is not advised to handle (or lick) your Dart Frogs.
 You have more poisons and nasty stuff (hair product, perfumes, chemicals etc.) on your hands that can and will harm your Dart Frogs.

-Is It Legal To Keep Poison Dart Frogs In Canada
+Is It Legal To Keep Poison a Dart Frog In Canada

 The short answer is Yes.
 However there are some rules to play by.

 The Canadian government implements and administers Convention on International Trade in Endangered Species of Wild Fauna and Flora Also known as C.I.T.E.S.
 (CITES)

 CITES, is an international agreement between governments with the aim to ensure that international trade in specimens of wild animals and plants does not threaten their survival in the wild.
 It is a Convention of the United Nations Environment Programme (UNEP).”